MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/apply-retention-labels-automatically.md

 |Specific keywords or searchable properties| Yes |Yes |
 |Trainable classifiers| Yes | Yes (last six months only) |

-Additionally, you can't automatically apply retention labels to SharePoint items that are in draft or that have never been published.
+Additionally, SharePoint items that are in draft or that have never been published aren't supported for this scenario.

 #### Auto-apply labels to content with specific types of sensitive information